Jump to:

 Supplemental assessment tools

 An electroencephalogram (EEG) may be obtained to evaluate for seizures.
-Seizures are classified into immediate, early and late posttraumatic seizures.
-Incidence of posttraumatic seizures are higher in children than adults.
+Seizures are classified into immediate, early, and late posttraumatic seizures.
+Incidence of posttraumatic seizures is higher in children than adults.
 Depending on severity and presentation, additional studies may be utilized, including assessment of hearing, vision, and swallow function.

 Outcomes